The development of onboard cameras in transportation

-Network cameras were first installed on vehicles 10 years ago and, over the past decade, they’ve become an essential part of transportation safety and security.
-Thanks to the technologies that can now be integrated onto onboard network cameras, the range of solutions they can be a part of has also increased: from people counting to facial recognition; from security to improving driver behavior.
+Over the past decade, network cameras have become an essential part of transportation safety and security.
+Thanks to the technologies that can now be integrated onto onboard network cameras, the range of solutions they can be a part of has also increased: from boosting security inside vehicles to enhancing safety in passenger boarding and alighting, from improving driver behavior to reducing track maintenance costs.
+The advancements within onboard network cameras mean video surveillance can now be integrated effectively into public transport, as found in a recent report released by Union Internationale des Transports Publics (UITP) and Axis regarding trends in video surveillance within public transport.

 Evolution of onboard camera technology